dmartinezphd/getting-started-github/README.md

 # getting-started-github
-This is my test page for GitHub and GitHub Pages
+This is my test page for learning GitHub and GitHub Pages